Code-Institute-Submissions/andna5980-boutique_cake_v1_MarResub/README.md

 This project uses the following Databases.
 * SQlite
     * Cloud Base Database to hold categories and products, orders and users.

+## Features

+### Navbar:
+Navigation bar will appear in every page this includes include a search bar, My Account(includes Regiter and Login) and checkout bag, which will inform user of any item ready to purchase.

+### My Account
+#### Register:
+Page link that help users to create an account, they have to provide a some details and a password.

+#### Log in:
+Page link for already registered users, they can access by providing username/email and password.

+### Log in Users
+### Profile:
+Page link that provide user details, under this page users can modify or delete their personal details.

+### Logout:
+Functionality in the navbar that will allow the logged users to logout/exit the web